Ten years ago we moved to Lebanon. There was a culture clash.

+You cannot have an open discussion with them, cannot talk to the persons they preach, cannot change the mob.
+They can’t take information, they just react with emotions.
+What percentage of your life should be spent to share virtue.
+Integrity at the moment is extremely costly.
 Who should you reach?
 It is a waste to spend your time blaming or trying to make people understand when they don’t even have the curiosity nor ability.

 However… You’ve managed to read to here [x].

+Reader, you are the change.
 You are someone that doesn’t adhere!
 You

 one left to abuse, there will be a crisis.

 I see pain and suffering as an opportunity.
 People see that what they were

 doing isn’t doing much; that it is the time to stand up for themselves

 and to take responsibility.
 The truth is, most of this post is wrong: It

 they are waiting.
 They don’t have any other option.

+Today it’s different.
 This is the moment of our emancipation!